-Take a look at a few online meditation teacher training courses, and you will find a real mix, everything from life-changing courses to fraudulent ones.
-The good ones, like the ones I talk about on this site, will not only show you how to teach, they will help you to get your career set-up too.
-Then there are the dodgy ones, which tell you that you can become a meditation teacher, and all you have to do is pay them a few thousand dollars to learn.
+Then there are the dodgy ones, which tell you that you can become a meditation teacher easily, and all you have to do is pay them a few thousand dollars to learn.

-Shockingly, lots of these meditation teacher-training courses don’t even have the qualification to be training you at all!
+Sadly, lots of these courses don’t even have the qualification to be training you at all.

 Do you need to be certified to teach meditation?

 The laws about this vary by country.
 Usually, you do not need to have any kind of official certification.
 This is different for Transcendental Meditation.
 Because this practice is trademarked, you are required to take a specific course.

 Teaching is a business.
 Like any other business, it has different markets which in turn have different demands.